uvarc/rc-learning/content/notes/unix-tutorial/unix_tutorial_6.md

 See the manpage or examples online for more usage patterns of this command.

 ### `du`
-The `du` command outputs the number of kilobyes used by each subdirectory.
+The `du` command outputs the number of kilobytes used by each subdirectory.
 Useful if you have gone over quota and you want to find out which directory has the most files.
 Some options make it more useful; in particular, -s summarizes directories and -h prints it in human-readable format.
 In your home directory, type
 ```bash
 % du -s -h *
 ```